webguru103/smooch-docs/pages/faq/web-messenger.md

 On the dev console, navigate to `Application tab > Local storage > your website` and delete the line `sk_devideid`

-## How can I embed the web messenger in a container of my website
+## How can I embed the Web Messenger in a container of my website

-You can embed the web messenger by using this [function](/guide/web-messenger/#embedded-mode)
+You can embed the Web Messenger by using this [function](/guide/web-messenger/#embedded-mode)

-## The web messenger doesn't display well on mobile.
+## The Web Messenger doesn't display well on mobile.
 How can I fix that?

 Make sure you have this code in your HTML file: